 The General Synod of the Church of Ireland will be represented by Rt Rev Michael Burrows, Bishop of Cashel, Ferns and Ossory.

 The paper prepared by the Church of Ireland for their presentation to the Assembly is available to read here.

 Session Five is available to watch back here.

-On the Saturday, the citizens engaged in roundtable discussions, with the assistance of facilitators at each table.
+On the Saturday, the Members engaged in roundtable discussions, with the assistance of facilitators at each table.
 Further details on the facilitation process are available here.

 The second was completed on Sunday afternoon.
-The purpose of the second individual exercise was to allow the members to make comments and preliminary suggestions on what types of issues they think should be voted upon or included on a ballot paper for the final weekend.
+The purpose of the second individual exercise was to allow the Members to make comments and preliminary suggestions on what types of issues they think should be voted upon or included on a ballot paper for the final weekend.
 It can be viewed here.
-The members will have opportunities at that final weekend to make additional comments and suggestions about the content of the ballot paper.
+The Members also had opportunities at that final weekend to make additional comments and suggestions about the content of the ballot paper.

 A list of Members at the fourth meeting on the Eighth Amendment of the Constitution is available here.